LittleGreyCells/escheme/README.md

 escheme is implemented in C++11, using a modest set of language features exploiting class initialization/finalization semantics for deferred execution and cleanup.
-Templates have proven beneficial in control stack and argument stack implementation.
+Templates are used for control stack and argument stack implementation.
 Exceptions replace the standard library's setjmp/longjmp, while honoring C++ block finalization.

 ### Highlights

 - escheme objects are created from a uniformly sized descriminated union type (not from a class heirarchy)
-- escheme objects are allocated from a segmented memory pool
 - escheme uses a simple mark/sweep garbage collector
 - escheme uses array based stacks for its interpreter state stacks
 - escheme uses array based stack for its argument stack